ajbennet/incubee_ui/README.md

 $ bower install gulp --save
 $ bower install jquery --save

-Afte the installs just gulp serve
+To run in development environment NODE_ENV=development gulp serve To run in production environment NODE_ENV=production gulp serve

 If working on a localhost with google chrome make sure you have installed the CORS plugin and it is enabled